- 08/09/2024

 Switching Between Growth and IDCW:

 You can switch between the Growth and IDCW options.
 However, this is treated as a redemption and repurchase, so exit load and capital gains tax may apply.
 Be sure to evaluate the costs before making the switch.
+Switching between options without understanding the implications is a common pitfall.
+If you’re unsure, check out our post on common mutual fund mistakes to avoid errors that could impact your returns.

-Conclusion: Growth or IDCW?
+Conclusion: Growth vs IDCW?

 The choice between Growth and IDCW depends on your personal financial needs: